linuxus/conveyor-belt-deeplens/README.md

 ![](assets/Lambda_Management_Console_4.png)

 ### Import the ML model in your console
-1. On new tab, open the Amazon S3 console at https://console.aws.amazon.com/s3/.
+1. On new tab, open the Amazon S3 console at https://console.aws.amazon.com/s3/
 2. Create a new bucket called: *deeplens-demo#* where # is your demo ID number.
 For example deeplens-demo3 for lab3 user. *Note*: if the bucket already exist you do not need to re-create it.
-3. Once the bucket is created click on it to open
+3. Once the bucket is created, click on it to open
 4. Click on "Upload" button and upload the model that you've downloaded in previous step.
-5. On new tab, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
+5. On new tab, open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/
 6. Click on "Models" on the right navigation bar.
 7. Click on "Import model" on the top right corner
 8. On the Import model page:

-    - type the location of the model in your S3 bucket
+    - Type the location of the model in your S3 bucket
     - Give it a name: conveyor-belt
     - Select MXNet for the Model Framework
     - Optionally give a description and click on Import model